 - Because you cool by zones, it’s more challenging to cool the entire house.
 You’re limited to cooling areas room by room, instead of adjusting one thermostat for the entire building.

 Not sure if a mini split air conditioning system is right for your home?
-Contact One Hour Heating & Air Conditioning® of Ramsey to learn more about them.
+Contact Northern's One Hour Heating & Air Conditioning® to learn more about them.
 Their trained experts will steer you towards the best air conditioning system – one that’s right for your budget and your needs.
 Call today at (763) 284-8639 to learn more or schedule an installation.